ahmadalibaloch/Angular-AdminLTE/README.md

 How to run:
-- Install Visual Studio
+- Install Visual Studio Code
 - Run the `npm install` command in repository folder
 - Open the folder in Visual Studio Code
 - Run the Visual Studio Code command `Ctrl+Shift+B`

 Repository Info:
 - Source code is available in TypeScript
-- AngularJs latest is used
+- AngularJs 1.5.6 is used
 - All pages are Angular Components

-Contributions needed to convert view pages from old them to Angular components
+Contributions needed to convert view pages from old theme to Angular components

 Browser Support
 ---------------